 PARAMETER RULES SUMMARY

-The features of a model described in a parameter definition file are called AMI parameters, and are grouped into the branches Reserved Parameters and Model_Specific Parameters.
+The features of a model described in a AMI parameter definition file are called AMI parameters, and are grouped into the branches Reserved Parameters and Model_Specific Parameters.
 AMI parameters are themselves branches, but may only contain leaves and not other branches.

 Branches may define AMI parameters and/or other branches.
 A branch which contains one or more sub-branches may only contain the (Description <string>) leaf in addition to the sub-branches.
 Each sub-branch of a branch must have a unique name.

-All AMI parameter branches shall contain leaf entries formatted as follows:
+All AMI parameter branches shall contain descriptor leaf entries formatted as follows:

 (<parameter_name>